NIH-HPC/snakemake-class/exercise00/README.md

 ```

 For the workflows in later examples to function, we will bind mount the local
-directory under `/data` in the container and change the starting working
+directory under `/data` using `-B path_outside:path_inside` and change the
-directory to `/data` within the container to start in the same directory:
+starting working directory to `/data` within the container with `--pwd` to
+start in the same directory:

 ```console
 user@cn1234> ls -lh